 It also uses blockchain technology to record and verify what ads people viewed and for how long.
-This means that Brave can monetize a user’s attention.
+This means that Brave can monetise a user’s attention.

 For example, a user might get a BAT reward for watching an ad from a company.
 The company would pay Brave in BAT for ad space.

 With detailed advertising metrics and data coupled with a native currency, advertisers can leverage the platform to create more targeted and effective ad campaigns.
-Most importantly, it gives the user an incentive to engage with ads instead of skipping them.
+Most importantly, it incentivises the user to engage with ads instead of skipping them.

 Web 1.0 made it possible for internet users to access information through directories.
 This advancement in IT meant that people could access information from across the world.

-Web 2.0 took it a step further with the Social Web, where users could access the information they wanted and interact with it accordingly.
+Web 2.0 took it a step further with the Social Web, where users could access the information they wanted and interact accordingly.

-Now, Web 3.0 wants to emphasize a decentralized internet where users have control over their data and have a more active role in web infrastructures like cloud storage, application development, and advertising.
+Now, Web 3.0 wants to emphasise a decentralised internet where users have control over their data and have a more active role in web infrastructures like cloud storage, application development, and advertising.

 With the advancements in blockchain technology and cryptocurrencies, Web 3.0 is achievable and already on the way.